Timbiriche VII: Singles

-A year before the release of the album and still with the presence of Sasha the group released the song "No Seas Tan Cruel", which was included in the album but the first single from the album was the song "Mírime", which reached the position of #4 on the charts of the magazine Notitas Musicales.
+A year before the release of the album, and with Sasha still a member, the group released the song "No Seas Tan Cruel", which was included in the album but the first single from the album was the song "Mírame", which reached the position of #4 on the charts of the magazine Notitas Musicales.
 The second single from the album, the song "Besos de Ceniza" appeared on the Mexican charts while the first was still well performed, the song reached # 1, becoming the album's biggest hit.
-The third single from the album was the song "Con Todos Los Conmigo", which reached # 9 on the charts.
-The song was made famous in Brazil by the version made by the group Dominó, which was called "Com Todos Menos Comigo".
+The third single from the album was the song "Con Todos Menos Conmigo", which reached # 9 on the charts.
+The song was made famous in Brazil by the version made by the group Dominó, which was called "Con Todos Menos Conmigo".
 The fourth and final single from the album was the song "Si No Es Ahora", which reached #6 in Mexico.
 At the same time that the group released the album, member Thalía starred in Televisa's soap opera Quinceañera, for the soundtrack the group recorded the title track, which reached #2 on the charts.